km222tv/Applied-Internet-of-Things/README.md

 # Applied-Internet-of-Things
 As part of the summer course at Linnaeus University, 1DT305 - Applied Internet of Things.

-This is where you can find the code for the IoT device which sends multiple sensor data streams to the Datacake cloud service via LoRaWAN and via Pybytes.
+This is where you can find the code for the IoT device which sends multiple sensor data streams to the Datacake cloud service via LoRaWAN and via Pybytes (/lorawan and /pybytes), as well as the code for the Pygate LoRaWAN gateway (/pygate_gw).

 For information about the project, and a tutorial how to set things up, please go to https://hackmd.io/RYcG7EvNRWOfEwmZIQfCDw.

 ## The project
-In short, I have built a device with the Pycom LoPy4 microcontroller and two sensors for measuring the temperature, humidity and moisture in my greenhouse.
+In short, I have built a device with a Pycom LoPy4 microcontroller and two sensors for measuring the temperature, humidity and moisture in my greenhouse.

-The next part was to connect the device via WiFi to Pycom Pybytes, then integrate from there to Datacake to display the data in a dashboard and triggering alerts when values exceed predefined thresholds.
+The next part was to connect the device via WiFi to Pycom Pybytes, then integrate from there to Datacake for displaying the data in a dashboard and triggering alerts when values exceed predefined thresholds.

-Finally, I bought and set up a Pycom Pygate LoRa gateway, to be able to connect the sensor device to The Things Stack (TTS), from which I set up a new integration to Datacake.
+Finally, I bought and set up a Pycom Pygate LoRaWAN gateway, to be able to connect the sensor device to The Things Stack (TTS), from which I set up a new integration to Datacake.

 ## The code
-This is a short information about the code you can find in the GitHub repository.
+This is a short description about the codes you can find in the GitHub repository, and how to implement them.

 **********
 * For the LoPy4 device using WiFi and Pybytes ([Link](https://github.com/km222tv/Applied-Internet-of-Things/tree/main/pybytes))